White-label Redesign Healthcare Draft-first delivery

 • Anton Hersun, — project lead (estimation, agency-side sign-off)

 Agency-side project management, design, and client communication remained with the partner agency throughout.
-Our team was invisible to the end client.
+Dr. Green’s practice dealt only with the agency; we built the Figma into Elementor without our name ever appearing on the engagement.
 All design decisions were owned by the agency; our role was Figma fidelity across every page and template type.

 Request a spec review →